 Some hubs can operate powered or unpowered.
 If they don't have their power supply plugged-in, they operate as an unpowered hub - with a limited ability to power additional USB devices.
 When you plug-in their power supplied, they function as powered hubs.

-Bugblat instruments uses several hundred milliamps, particularly when running at high speed.
-So they need either a direct connection to a computer or a connection via a powered hub. (top)
+BX instruments are low power but for reliable operation they need either a direct connection to a computer or tablet, or a connection via a powered hub. (top)

 A15.
 How fast is USB?

-Bugblat instruments are compatible with USB 1.1 and with USB 2.0.
+Bugblat instruments are compatible with USB 1.1 and above.
 They make bursty use of the full speed mode and place a very low average load on the USB bus. (top)

 A16.
 How long can USB cables be?

 Five meters is the maximum cable length allowed by USB.
-For a longer run you need to insert a hub every five metres, or use one of the specialist extender solutions which reach up to 300 metres!
-The cable supplied with Bugblat instruments is a little over one metre. (top)
+For a longer run you need to insert a hub every five metres, or use one of the specialist extender solutions which reach up to 300 metres! (top)

 Miscellaneous FAQs